Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 ### Dedicated Server: Is Linux Admin Ready?
 - With dedicated server, they might install a bare bones OS version.
 This means some commands you expect to help with Linux administration like sudo might be missing!
 Package installer might be missing sources to search packages from.
-- This is especially true for Debian 12, etc. In that case, refer to the folder Debian -> Debian - Breaking in new shoes
+- This is especially true for Debian 12, etc. although it's performant because it's bare minimum.
+In that case, refer to the folder to finish setting up the OS so you can admin the server properly: [[Debian breaking into new shoes]]

 ---